Hamas releases 24 hostages from Gaza on first day of Israel truce

 Qatar’s al-Ansari said that the 10 Thai nationals and Filipino citizen were freed outside the framework of the truce deal.

-Earlier on Friday, Thailand’s Prime Minister Srettha Thavisin said 12 Thai nationals help captive in Gaza had been released.
+Earlier on Friday, Thailand’s Prime Minister Srettha Thavisin said 12 Thai nationals help in Gaza had been released.

 “It has been confirmed by the security side and the Ministry of Foreign Affairs that 12 Thai hostages are already released,” he posted on X.